New Year’s Eve – Goals and Resolutions

 Michael, Kevin, and Christina have searched high and low to find 50 fascinating New Year Traditions from around the world, that we think the children are going to love.

-Discover how different countries bring in the new year with our informative PowerPoint, display cards, and key stage 1 and 2 comprehensions.
+Discover how different countries bring in the New Year with our informative PowerPoint, display cards, and KS1 & KS2 comprehensions.

 Click the button below to download all our New Year Traditions Around The World resources